Japan Air Lines Flight 350: Accident

 Among the 166 passengers and 8 crew, 24 died.
-Following the incident, Katagiri, one of the first people to take a rescue boat, told rescuers that he was an office worker to avoid being identified as the captain.
-Katagiri was later found to have paranoid schizophrenia prior to the incident, which resulted in his being ruled not guilty by reason of insanity.
-Investigators for the Japanese government attributed the incident to a lack of proper medical examinations which allowed Katagiri to fly.
+Following the incident, Katagiri, one of the first people to take a rescue boat, took off his tie and coat, then put on a cardigan to convince rescuers that he was an office worker and avoid being identified as the captain.
+This led to initial police reports stating that Katagiri was among the casualties until he was located and identified in a nearby hotel, where he had his injuries treated, within hours after the crash.